Oswald was born in 1879 the fourth child of Thomas Edwards and Rachel Davies who were married in Chester in 1872.

 In 1895 Oswald’s father Thomas has had a change of profession.
 He is listed in Slater’s Directory of North & Mid Wales, 1895 as a shopkeeper.

-In 1901 they have also had a change of address.
-The family are now living at Castle Dining Rooms, Castle Street, Caergwrle.
+In 1901 they had also had a change of address.
+The family was then living at Castle Dining Rooms, Castle Street, Caergwrle.
 Thomas Edwards was 49, a grocer, Rachel was 48, Amy was 27, Oswell was 22, a brewer and labourer, Lillie S. was 20, Zilpah Zyrtha was 17, Mary E. was 15, Edward J. was 13 and William J. was 8.

 On 19th October 1905 Oswald married Susannah Elizabeth Woodward the daughter of Thomas and Elizabeth Woodward who lived at Talwrn Smithy, Cefn-y-Bedd.
 They had two daughters, Sylvia born in 1907 and Rachel born in 1911.